I know you are all dying to learn about Icelandic Christmas traditions so today I’m here to tell you all about the Icelandic version of Santa Claus!

 Arrives: December 23

-When Ketkrókur was born he was the smallest child so Gryla fed him only meat to build him up.
+When Ketkrókur was born he was the smallest child so Grýla fed him only meat to build him up.
 Now he has a great love for meat and refuses to eat vegetables.
-He uses a hook to steal meat of any kind.
+He uses a hook to steal all kinds of meat.

 Favorite treats: meat, meat, meat!